 Here’s my process for setting up an antenna with throwing line kit:

 Download EndFed antenna Info Sheet

 Got a bunch of wire and want to roll your own?
 No Problem.
 Scroll down to the “UnUn Only” option.
-If you decide to roll your own antenna wire the Ideal wire length is 35′.

 See what they’re saying on eHam HERE.

 Pair the antenna with our throwing line kit and you have a complete solution to getting on the air quickly and reliably.
 The kit consists of the Antenna with UnUn and 35′ wire, a line winder, throwing line, throwing weight and heavy duty antenna stake.